zyedidia/micro/runtime/help/options.md

 * `tabhighlight`: inverts the tab characters' (filename, save indicator, etc) colors with respect to the tab bar.
+   Has no effect if `tabbar.active` is present in the current colorscheme.

     default value: `false`